vikashask/advance-angular-js/topics/impove-load-performance.md

 - [ ] Allows you to analyze the space usage of created bundles by using source-map-explorer Ready to go, statically typed build system using gulp for working with TypeScript.

+##        OR

+    I would consider the following points while optimizing the angular 2 app:
+            Consider AOT compilation.
+            Application is bundled, uglified, and tree shaking should be done.
+            Application doesn’t have un-necessary import statements.
+            Any 3rd party library, which is not used, is removed from the application.
+            Have all dependencies and dev-dependencies are clearly separated.
+            Consider lazy loading instead of fully bundled app if the app size is more.